-CRISPR and the Brain
+CRISPR and the brain

-Whether the issue stems from epigenetic patterns or from a transcriptional dysregulation, the resulting damage can impact neural plasticity (the brain’s ability to change and adapt throughout a lifetime), memory functionality, and behavioral changes tied to experience.
+Whether the issue stems from epigenetic patterns, or from a transcriptional dysregulation, the resulting damage can impact neural plasticity (the brain’s ability to change and adapt throughout a lifetime), memory functionality, and behavioral changes tied to experience.
 With this in mind, it is not hard to imagine how faulty gene expression becomes relevant to a variety of psychiatric and neurodegenerative conditions.

-Unfortunately, the continuous treatment of this synthetic dopamine capable of crossing the BBB unfortunately results in changes to cellular transcriptional behavior over time.
-Because of this, and thanks to DNA methylation, the prolonged use of L-DOPA eventually causes dyskinesias (involuntary, uncontrolled muscle movements) and personality changes.
-This occurs due to continuous changes being made to regulation, establishing the need for therapies that surpass the BBB problem without harming neural system integrity.
+Unfortunately, the continuous treatment of synthetic dopamine capable of crossing the BBB results in changes to cellular transcriptional behavior over time.
+Because of this, and thanks to DNA methylation, the prolonged use of L-DOPA eventually causes dyskinesias (involuntary, uncontrolled muscle movements) and adversely impacts personality.
+These less-than-ideal outcomes are due to continuous changes being made to regulation, establishing the need for therapies that surpass the BBB problem without harming neural system integrity.